elucian/bee/syntax/overview.md

 **Notes:**
 * Only integer part of a number is used;
 * Fraction is eliminated before conversion;
+* A string that contains "True" "true", "T" or "t" or "1" convert to: †
-* A string that has content
+* A string that contains "False", "true", "F" or "f" or "0" convert to: ƒ

 ## Control Flow